ori-orion/orion_actions/README.md

 	- result: _result_ (**bool**)
 	- feedback: N/A
 	- notes: This action will place an object relative to another object seen on tf server.
 Please ensure that x,y,z are given in standard robot axis convention (base_footprint) i.e x in front, y to left and z up.

-* GetClosestObjectName.action
-	- input: N/A
-	- result: _object_ (**string**)
-	- feedback: N/A
-	- notes: This action will get the closest object from the tf server that is not in a list of excluded objects e.g. table

 ### Vision Actions